 - Distance-delivered programs are those certificate or degree programs in which 50% or more of the required courses may be taken as distance-delivered courses.

 - Distance-delivered courses are those in which all or the vast majority (typically 75% or more) of the instruction and interaction occurs via electronic communication, correspondence or equivalent mechanisms, with the faculty and students physically separated from each other.
 (Note: UW-Madison is not authorized for instruction through correspondence mechanisms.)

 Online/distance-delivered programs: UW-Madison offers a number of online/distance academic programs.

-State Authorization: Every US state has different laws governing what post-secondary education can be delivered in that state by institutions located in other states.
+Every US state has different laws governing what post-secondary education can be delivered in that state by institutions located in other states.
 Universities are limited to offering academic programs and courses in such a way that it does not violate “physical presence” in other states.
 Physical presence is defined differently for each state.
-The status of UW-Madison’s State Authorizations for Distance Education is shown below and is also available as a pdf list of UW-Madison’s State Authorizations for Distance Education.
+The status of UW-Madison’s State Authorizations for Distance Education is shown to the right and is also available as a pdf list of UW-Madison’s State Authorizations for Distance Education.

 Tuition and Fee Policies: UW System institutions are responsible for complying with federal regulations governing participation in the student financial assistance programs authorized under Title IV of the Higher Education Act of 1965, as amended.
 The Tuition and Fee Policies for Refund/Withdrawals/Drops are available on the UW System website in section C.4.